ethereum/EIPs/SIPS/sip-31.md

 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->

-This onchain self service model is precicsly the use case for smart contracts and should replace the offchain rewards process eradicating the need for the;
+This onchain self service model is precicely the use case for smart contracts and should replace the offchain rewards process eradicating the need for the;

 - [python script](http://18.222.88.2:5000/pool-rewards/8926035/8967962)
 - [gnosis multi-sig](https://wallet.gnosis.pm/#/wallet/0x53265D3D34c9ECB5685Be3176430366b4e392010) & the 5 signers signing.